Tennessee State Route 394: Route description

 SR 394 begins at an intersection with US 11W (SR 1) in unincorporated northern Sullivan County, heading southeast as a two-lane undivided road that is a secondary state route.
 The road winds through hilly areas of fields and woods with a few homes.
-Farther southeast, the route enters Blountville, where it widens to a four-lane divided highway and comes to an interchange with I-81.
+Farther southeast, the route enters Blountville, which widens to a four-lane divided highway and comes to an interchange with I-81.
 At this interchange, SR 394 becomes a primary state route.
 After I-81, the road passes a few businesses and becomes a five-lane road with a center left-turn lane, running through farm fields and woodland.
-The route curves south and comes to a junction with SR 126 in an commercial area to the west of downtown Blountville.
+The route curves south and comes to a junction with SR 126 in a commercial area west of downtown Blountville.
 Past here, SR 394 leaves Blountville and winds south through wooded mountains, turning to the east.
 The road runs through a retail area before it passes more woods and fields with some nearby development.
 The route heads past a mix of residential development and farmland before it passes southwest of the former Exide Technologies and turns to the southeast.
 SR 394 runs through an area of woods before it passes through fields.
 Farther along, the route passes through residential areas with some businesses.
 The road curves east and comes to an interchange with US 11E/US 19 (SR 34) to the south of Bristol.

 At this interchange, SR 394 becomes concurrent with SR 390 for a short distance before that route splits and turns south toward Bluff City.
 From here, the route becomes a four-lane divided highway and heads northeast, passing to the south of Bristol Motor Speedway and Bristol Dragway and running between campgrounds and parking areas belonging to the race track.
 The road heads into hilly areas and runs between wooded areas to the north and farm fields to the south.
 SR 394 runs through more woodland and curves east, with an access road connecting to Vance Tank Road.
 The route passes over Vance Tank Road and Norfolk Southern's Knoxville East District railroad line and heads east through fields before curving northeast and running through woodland with some fields.
 The road comes to an interchange with SR 358 and turns north through forested areas.
 SR 394 curves east and comes to its terminus at an intersection with US 421 (SR 34) southeast of Bristol, where the road continues east as SR 435 northbound, a secondary state route.